cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Safety is the CBC Casper concept of the safe and agreed history by BFT group.
 The future contract result state is a CBC prediction.
 TAU uses this concept to describe the prediction and safety as well, but our scope are all peers than BFT group.
 - Mutable range is defined as "one week" for now, beyond mutalble range, it is considered finality.<br/> <br/>

 - HamtGraphRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replaced the IPFS relay circuit.
-When cbor.cid is null, it means asking peer for the ContractResultStateRoot prediction on the chainID.
+When cbor.cid is null, it means asking peer for the StateRoot prediction on the chainID.
 - AMTgraphRelaySync(relay multiaddress, remote ipfs peer, cbor.cid, selector); cid can not be null.
 - In both GraphRelaySync, it needs to test wether the target KV holding cbor.cid are already in local or not. <br/> <br/>
 - Whoever provides state root, it has to include all witness data.
 Principle of traverse, once in a "ChainID+relay+peer" communication, we will not incur another recursive process to a new peer to get supporting evidence.
 If some Key-values are missing to prevent validation, just abort process to go next randomness. <br/> <br/>